mansielhance/SangamVentures/README.md

 - Logo can be updated in `_congig.yml`
 - Social profiles can be updated in `data/social.json`
 - Menu can be updated in `data/menus.yml`
+- Styling sheets for components like footer, social icons, header etc. can be found under `_sass/components`

 ## Home